 Having too many policies can burden your organization, but having too few exposes it to unnecessary risk.
-That means we need to prioritize which policies we will develop (or revise) first.
-As a rule of thumb, policies are necessary when they define organizational values or mandates, address regulatory obligations or manage potential risk or liability.
+That means we need to assess which policies we prioritize first in our policy management process.
+As a rule of thumb, policies are necessary when they define organizational values or mandates, address regulatory obligations, or manage potential risk or liability.

 Consider the following questions as you prioritize your policy development efforts.
 Use this list to select the order in which you tackle policy creation or updates, or to identify policies that can be consolidated or eliminated altogether.

 - Does the document communicate executive direction such as vision, mission, values, or objectives?

 - How critical is the document to achieving your vision, mission, values and goals?

 - How integral is the policy to the success, support and enablement of daily operations?

 - How urgent is the need for written directions on this particular subject?